 - Makes sure the fielders don’t collide with anyone or anything by calling FREEZE

-- Before each new kicker, head umpire, who stands to the side of home base, announces “READY IN THE FIELD” and the field spotter replies “READY IN THE FIELD” and it’s up to the FS whether the fielders count off.
+- Before each new kicker, the head umpire, who stands to the side of home base, asks “READY IN THE FIELD?” and the field spotter replies “READY IN THE FIELD” and it’s up to the field spotter whether the fielders count off.

-- Then ump says QUIET to the players and spectators so players can hear the beeping and buzzing
+- Then the umpire says QUIET to the players and spectators so players can hear the beeping and buzzing

-- Then ump hands the beeping ball to the kicker and says PLAY BALL and the kicker kicks the ball
+- Next the umpire hands the beeping ball to the kicker and says PLAY BALL and the kicker kicks the ball

 - First and third base safeties double as base umpires and call HERE and raise their arms upon the runner tagging the base

-- The FIELD UMPIRE listens for the HERE while watching the fielders and calls OUT or SAFE
+- The UMPIRE listens for the HERE while watching the fielders and calls OUT or SAFE